junxit/us-congress-bills-114/metadata.md

 - 2015-11-05 — Introduced in House
 - 2015-11-05 — Introduced in House
 - 2015-11-05 — Referred to the House Committee on Transportation and Infrastructure.
+- 2015-11-06 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2016-03-02 — Committee Consideration and Mark-up Session Held.
+- 2016-03-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-03-02 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2016-03-23 — Placed on the House Calendar, Calendar No. 100.
+- 2016-03-23 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-464.
+- 2016-03-23 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-464.